MAR2807/Dog_Breed_Classifier/README.md

 Functions
 - adjust_results4_isadog.py: Adjusts the results to determine if the label is a dog.
 - calculates_results_stats.py: Calculates statistics of the results.
 - classifier.py: Contains the CNN model.
-Code provided by Jennifer S.
 - classify_images.py: Classifies images using the specified CNN model.
 - get_input_args.py: Parses command-line arguments.
 - get_pet_labels.py: Extracts pet labels from the images.